 Will Fellows have access to mentors and training opportunities?

-Yes, Fellows will have access to mentors from the Pulitzer Center network as needed, as well as training on various aspects of AI reporting.
+Yes, Fellows will have access to mentors from the Pulitzer Center network as needed, as well as training on various aspects of AI reporting by university and NGO researchers, legal and public records experts, and journalists.

 Can I apply with my team?

-Yes, small teams of journalists are welcome to apply but we will still need a lead person to be the Fellow.
-Please explain who is in your team and what their roles are.
-Team members will be welcome to join trainings and meetings if they wish to.
+Yes, small teams of journalists are welcome to apply, but we will still need a lead person to be the Fellow.
+Please explain who is on your team and what their roles are.
+Team members will be welcome to join training and meetings if they wish to.

-The AI Accountability Network is funded with the support of the Open Society Foundations (OSF).
-Other funders may join during 2022.
+The AI Accountability Network is funded with the support of the Open Society Foundations (OSF), Wellspring Philanthropic Fund, and individual donors and foundations who support our work more broadly.
+Other funders may join during 2023/2024.

 Is editorial independence guaranteed?